-Reiterate the key lessons from the show by asking students to talk more about what they mean and if they can abide by them:

-Walk away from the bully.
+Reiterate the key lessons from the show by asking students to talk more about what they mean and if they can abide by them.
+What are tools they learned to stop someone from bullying them?
+How can they walk away from the bully?
+How can they help if they see someone being bullied?
 Talk to an adult who can help.